If you like this post, please support my entry for Timberland Earthkeeper 101 Blog Challenge by awarding me with a ‘Like’ for my post here.

 Everyone knows that driving a car is bad for the environment.
 But what is it exactly about driving makes it so harmful and how bad is it really?

 According to U.S. Environmental Protection Agency, “Driving a car is probably a normal citizen’s most ‘polluting’ daily activity.”
-They revealed that 70% of the carbon monoxide, 45% of the nitrogen oxides & 34% of the hydrocarbon pollution in United States are likely to be directly related to automobile emissions.
+They revealed that 70% of the carbon monoxide, 45% of the nitrogen oxides & 34% of the hydrocarbon pollution in the United States are likely to be directly related to automobile emissions.

 The increase of carbon gases in our environment inevitably resulted in greenhouse effect which contributed to climate change.
-Today, we are faced with raising global temperatures, increasing sea levels and emergence of unstable weather and even monstrous storms like Katrina and Rita.
+Today, we are faced with raising global temperatures, increasing sea levels and the emergence of unstable weather and even monstrous storms like Katrina and Rita.

 Professor Ong Choon Nam (National University of Singapore) believe that Singaporeans have reason to be concerned.
 We are an island experiencing raising sea level as well as warmer climates which may make it more conducive for mosquitoes and other vectors.